MerkulovDaniil/optim/docs/theory/Optimality.md

 $$

 One more important result for convex constrained case sounds as follows.
 If $$f(x): S \to \mathbb{R}$$ - convex function defined on the convex set $$S$$, then:
-* Any local minima is the global one.
+* Any local minimal is the global one.
 * The set of the local minimizers $$S^*$$ is convex.
 * If $$f(x)$$ - strictly or strongly (different cases 😀) convex function, then $$S^*$$ contains only one single point $$S^* = x^*$$.